BrainsOnBoard/bob_robotics/robot_net_test/README.md

 ```

 ### Building on Windows
 The programs are available in Visual Studio (2017) projects.
-Simply clone the `GeNN_Robotics` repository, then open `GeNN_Robotics.sln` in Visual Studio.
+Simply clone the `BoBRobotics` repository, then open `BoBRobotics.sln` in Visual Studio.

 ### Running
 The program to be run on the robot is invoked like so: